NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 	match statement with
 	| Return(e) -> return Return(resolve_exp(e, variable_map))
 	| Expression(e) -> return Expression(resolve_exp(e, variable_map))
 	| Compound(block) ->
 		new_variable_map = copy_variable_map(variable_map)
 		return Compound(resolve_block(block, variable_map)
 	| Null -> return Null
 ```

-Finally, the function *copy_variable_map* simply copies the whole variable map, but set from_current_block to false to each entry.
+Finally, the function _copy_variable_map_ simply copies the whole variable map, but set from_current_block to false to each entry.

 ## TACKY Generation

 ### TACKY

 No modifications needed!

 ### Generating TACKY

 Straightforwardly, to emit TACKY for a compound statement, we emit TACKY for each block item in it.
 This should use the same function with the function body.

 ## Assembly Generation

 We do not change our TACKY AST, so Assembly stage stays intact.

 ## Summary

 We've supported a new kind of statements and extended our Variable Resolution pass to be a little more sophisticated.
 It's important for us to implement loops in the next chapter.

-### Reference implementation Analysis
+### Reference Implementation Analysis

 [Chapter 7 Code Analysis](./code_analysis/chapter_7.md)

 ---